The Fujifilm X-T5 shrinks while adding advanced photo features

 The X-T5 keeps much of the same design as its predecessor.
 Fujifilm

-Fujifilm has made some design tweaks to the camera, but the familiar DSLR- body has stayed mostly consistent.
+Fujifilm has made some design tweaks to the camera, but the familiar DSLR-style body has stayed mostly consistent.
 Many Fujifilm shooters consider that a very good thing since the XT-series cameras handle excellently.
 Lots of tactile controls make the camera easy to navigate without diving into the menus.

-You get a pair of matching UHS-II SD slots.
+You get a pair of matching UHS-II SD card slots.
 It lacks the optional CFexpress slot found in the X-H2, but it’s unlikely to need the extra read/write speed due to its somewhat limited video features (more on that below).

 The top of the camera maintains basically the same layout, including a dedicated ISO dial on the left side, as well as exposure compensation and shutter speed dials on the right.
 Fujifilm knows it has a good thing with this design and hasn’t done much to mess with it.